Radium dial: Safety

 Wristwatch produced for the US Army during World War II showing characteristic sandy deterioration of radium–zinc sulfide painted hands and numbers.
 Such a watch should not be opened due to the danger of inhalation of airborne particles.

 Three radium dials and a radon detector are placed in a sealed plastic container.
 After 6 hours, the radon level was 446 pCi/L.

 Radium is highly radioactive, emitting alpha, beta, and gamma radiation — the effects of which are particularly deleterious if inhaled or ingested since there is no shielding within the body.
 The body treats radium as it does calcium, storing it in bone where it may cause bone degeneration and cancer.
 Inhaled or ingested particles may deposit a high local dose with a risk of radiation-caused lung or gastrointestinal cancer.
 Ingestion of radium has also been linked to anemia, cataracts, broken teeth, and reduced bone growth.

 Penetrating gamma radiation produced by some dials also represents a significant health risk.

 According to the United States Environmental Protection Agency, "radioactive antiques [including watches] are usually not a health risk as long as they are intact and in good condition."
-They insist that watches with radium dials should not be taken apart without proper training, technique, and facilities, as radium paint can be ingested by inhaling flaking paint particles.
+Accordingly, watches with radium dials should not be taken apart without proper training, technique, and facilities, as radium paint can be ingested by inhaling flaking paint particles.
 Although old radium dials generally no longer produce light, this is due to the breakdown of the crystal structure of the luminous zinc sulfide rather than the radioactive decay of the radium.
 The radium isotope (^{226}Ra) used has a half-life of about 1,600 years.

 Chronic exposure to high levels of radium can result in an increased incidence of bone, liver, or breast cancer as shown by studies of the Radium Girls.
 Decaying radium also produces the gas radon, recognized as the second leading cause of lung cancer in the United States and the United Kingdom.
 A 2018 study by researchers from the University of Northampton found that a collection of 30 vintage military watches with radium dials kept in a small, unventilated room produced a radon concentration 134 times greater than the UK's recommended "safe" level.